Summary

 Strategic and Legal Considerations

-Certain business goals require text-heavy ways.
+Certain business objectives require text-heavy ways.
 If you're seeking bank loans, government contracts, or regulatory approvals, detailed written documentation becomes essential.

 Partnership agreements and joint ventures also benefit from text-heavy business plans.
 These relationships require clear written descriptions of roles, responsibilities, and day-to-day procedures.